Frequently asked questions

 It is very important to check your GasStop (and any propane accessory or hose you use) for missing or damaged rubber seals before use.
 If you smell or hear propane during use, shut down the propane supply immediately and check your system for damaged and/or missing seals.
 As a point of reference we have included an image below demonstrating a GasStop with and without a seal.
 If your GasStop has a missing seal, please do not use it and contact our customer service team for a replacement.

-We view this as best practice when assessing the safety and integrity of your gas system.
+It is highly recommended that you do so.
+We view this as best practice when assessing the safety and integrity of your propane gas system.
+GasStop alone is not a guarantee of safety, it forms only one part of a total package of safety.

 To ensure the fitting is gas tight, for most fittings hand tightening is not sufficient.
 Ensuring your gas appliances and gas system are tight and leak free is essential and recommended across the industry.
 Always read our instructions before use.